 Seventy low SE hybrids and 146 high SE hybrids were represented in the trials.
 Early stand counts for all hybrids within each group were averaged at each location.
 As stress level increased, both the low SE and high SE hybrids experienced stand loss.
 However, the hybrids with a SE score of 6 or 7 were able to maintain higher stands as compared to those with a low SE score (Figure 2 click on image for closer look).

 Figure 2: Average stand establishment for high and low SE score hybrids in six stress emergence locations in 2009.
 Locations are sorted from least stressful (left) to most stressful (right) based on average early stand.

-DuPont Pioneer Australia’s seed quality program starts in the production field and is present through every process at the Narromine plant.
-In fact our world class seed production procedures ensure that Pioneer has the highest quality corn seed with minimum germination rats of 90%.
-But is must be remembered that seed is a living product and so must be treated as such.
+DuPont Pioneer Australia’s corn seed quality program starts in the production field and is present through every process at the Narromine plant.
+In fact our world class seed production procedures ensure that Pioneer® has the highest quality corn seed with minimum germination rates of 90%.
+Please bear in mind that seed is a living product and must be treated as such.